subramanya1997/agentic-trust/README.md

 ### Vercel (Recommended)

 1. Push your code to GitHub
-2. Connect your repository to Vercel
+2. Import the project in Vercel
-3. Deploy automatically on every push
+3. Deploy with one click

 ### Other Platforms